Wood Floor Types and Maintenance

-Another type of wood flooring is laminate, which is made from layers of pressed wood.
-Laminate floors are less expensive than hardwood floors, but they’re also less durable and more difficult to clean.
+Another type is laminate, which is made from layers of pressed wood.
+Laminate floors are less expensive than hardwood, but they’re also less durable and more difficult to clean.

 Finally, there’s engineered wood flooring, which is made from a top layer of hardwood veneer over a core of plywood or particle board.
-Engineered wood floors are more affordable than solid hardwood floors, but they’re not as durable and can’t be refinished as many times.
+It is more affordable than solid hardwood, but they’re not as durable and can’t be refinished as many times.

-No matter what type of wood floor you choose, proper care and maintenance is essential to keep it looking its best.
+No matter what type of floor you choose, proper care and maintenance is essential to keep it looking its best.
 Regular sweeping and mopping will help to remove dirt and debris, but you should also periodically deep clean your floors using a special wood floor cleaner.
 You should also avoid walking on your floors with shoes that could damage the finish, and be sure to protect them from sunlight and water damage.
-With proper care, your wood floors should last for many years.
+With proper care, it should last for many years.

 Maintaining and Restoring a Wood Floor

 Wood floors are a classic and elegant addition to any home, but they require some special care and maintenance to keep them looking their best.
 Here are some tips on how to clean and restore wood floors, as well as how to deal with common problems such as scratches, stains, and fading.

 Regular sweeping or vacuuming is the best way to remove dirt and debris from your wood floor.
 Be sure to use a soft brush attachment or vacuum cleaner specifically designed for hardwood floors.
 Avoid using wet mops or steam cleaners, as these can damage the finish on your floor.